 Despite the numerous earthquakes in the region, the Shamakhi city and surrounding is very rich with valuable monuments .
 Shamakhi still preserved many historical monuments thanks to the rich history.
 The “must see” places in Shamakhi are Juma mosque belongs to the 10th century, Shahihandan and Diri-Baba mausoleums, Shirvan Khans tomb, the ruins of the Gulustan and Gala-Bugurt fortress.
 Consequently, one of the most renowned places in the city is the Juma Mosque (Friday Mosque) dates back to 734-744.
 Considered the landmark of Shamakhi, it is one of the few buildings that remained after the destructive giant earthquakes.
 Another picturesque area is “Girkh-Bulag”(forty springs), famous for its springs.

 Moreover to its history, Shamakhi has a beautiful nature.
 In order that, with the intention to protect the beautiful nature of the region “Pirkuli” reserve was established.
 The largest observatory in Azerbaijan and the whole Caucasus is also located in Pirkuli.
 The observatory named after famous Azerbaijani architect, astronomer, mathematician and philosopher Nasreddin Tusi.
 Furthermore, the facility is equipped with modern facilities and one of the largest telescopes with a mirror diameter of 2 meters among Post-Soviet countries.

 Want to learn more about this amazing city?
-Join our Azerbaijan Classic Tour and explore more.
+Join our Azerbaijan Sightseeing Holiday and explore more.